robaho/go-trader/README.md

 # go-trader

 A financial exchange written in Go.
-Uses quickfixgo for client/server communication.
+Uses quickfixgo or gRPC for client/server communication.
 Uses UDP multicast for market distribution.

-The client offers a command line GUI, "market maker", and a "playback".
+There is a sample client with a command line GUI, a sample "market maker", and a sample "playback".

 The exchange itself has a bare bones web interface, that uses web sockets to provide real-time book updates.